 GEORGIA Statute(s), regulation(s), and initial effective date(s) GA.
-CODE ANN. §§ 16-13-120 to 16-13-122 (West 2023) (eff.
+CODE ANN. §§ 16-13-120 to 16-13-122 (West 2024) (eff.
 April 26, 2019).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom" means the tropical evergreen known as Mitragyna speciosa , which is native to Southeast Asia and contains the alkaloid mitragynine.
 Limitations on possession, distribution, sale, or manufacture No person shall sell or transfer possession of kratom to another person under 18 years of age, nor shall any person under 18 years of age possess kratom.
 Product label requirements Kratom packaging must be accompanied by a label bearing the following information prior to its sale in Georgia: Clearly labeled ingredients; That the sale or transfer possession of kratom to another person under 18 years of age is prohibited; The amount of mitragynine and 7-hydroxymitragynine contained in such product; The amount of mitragynine and 7-hydroxymitragynine contained in the packaging for such product; The common or usual name of each ingredient used in the manufacture of such product, listed in descending order of predominance; The name and the principal mailing address of the manufacturer or the person responsible for distributing such product; Clear and adequate directions for the consumption and safe and effective use of such product; and Any precautionary statements as to the safety and effectiveness of such product.
 Penalties for violations Any person convicted of violating the sale, transfer, or possession provisions, is guilty of a misdemeanor.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .

 HAWAII Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 IDAHO

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

-Other statewide N/A

-provisions of note
+Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.